paulusjacobus/grbl-1/README.md

 ***

 -------------
 Grbl is an open-source project and fueled by the free-time of our intrepid administrators and altruistic users.
-If you'd like to donate, all proceeds will be used to help fund supporting hardware and testing equipment.
+If you'd like to donate to @chamnit, all proceeds will be used to help him fund supporting hardware and testing equipment or support us Awesome.tech by buying our boards.
 Thank you!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CUGXJHXA36BYW)